-- Strengthening of national evaluation capacities for gender-responsive monitoring and evaluation systems
+- Strengthening national evaluation capacities for gender-responsive evaluation

-The Independent Evaluation Office (IEO) is the custodian of UN Women’s evaluation function, which is governed by an Evaluation Policy.
-The IEO reports directly to the UN Women Executive Director and presents an Annual Report on Evaluation during Executive Board sessions.
-The UN Women Evaluation Advisory Committee acts as a forum for the Executive Director and the IEO to further ensure the independence, relevance and quality of its evaluation function and promote their use within UN Women.
-The IEO also develops a Strategic Evaluation Plan that is approved by the Executive Director.
+The Independent Evaluation Office’s mandate comes from its Evaluation Policy.
+IEO reports directly to the UN Women Executive Director and presents Annual Reports on Evaluation to the Executive Board.
+The UN Women Evaluation Advisory Committee acts as a forum to further ensure the independence, relevance and quality of its evaluation function and promote their use within UN Women.
+A Strategic Evaluation Plan approved by the Executive Director also guides IEO.

 UN Women carries out corporate and decentralized evaluations.
-Corporate evaluations are undertaken by the IEO with the support of external evaluators.
-They assess issues of strategic significance concerning effectiveness, organizational performance and normative and operational coherence.
-Decentralized evaluations are conducted by external evaluators but managed by programme offices.
-All decentralized evaluations are quality-assured through the Global Evaluation Reports Assessment and Analysis System (GERAAS) and results are presented at the annual session of the Executive Board through the Annual Report on Evaluation.
+IEO undertakes corporate evaluations with the support of external evaluators.
+They assess effectiveness, organizational performance and normative and operational coherence.
+Decentralized evaluations are conducted by external evaluators and managed by programme offices.
+They are quality-assured through the Global Evaluation Reports Assessment and Analysis System (GERAAS) and their results are presented at the annual session of the Executive Board.

 All evaluations are publicly available on the Global Accountability and Tracking of Evaluation (GATE) system.